 Marilynne Robinson, Home.
 If I ever convert to stern Presbyterian Protestantism, it will be because of this book and its predecessor, Gilead.
 I love the characters’ unrelenting quest to love with integrity.

-While I have read quite a bit of fiction that I enjoyed, the books that stand out are all non fiction.
+By the Art Student, in her own words: While I have read quite a bit of fiction that I enjoyed, the books that stand out are all non fiction.